close

 3.13.2.8 JShell

 The tool cm jshell is a convenience wrapper around Java's JShell.
 In short, it adds the CoreMedia classpath to JShell and provides a namespace for accessing a CoreMedia system via Unified API.
-To get to know details on JShell please consult the corresponding documentation, as for example the Java Shell User’s Guide (Java 11).
+To get to know details on JShell please read the corresponding documentation, as for example the Java Shell User’s Guide (Java 21).
 Find the UAPI Javadoc at https://documentation.coremedia.com/cmcc-12 following the CMS Javadoc link.

 Note

-JShell is available since Java version 9.
-In addition to that, JShell is shipped with the Java Development Kit (JDK) only.
+JShell is shipped with the Java Development Kit (JDK) only.
 It is not shipped with the Java Runtime Environment (JRE).
+Ensure, that you are either using a JDK or enabled module jdk.jshell in your environment.

 A corresponding failure is shown when starting cm jshell when JShell is not available, mentioning the requirements.